 After Traeger, Pit Boss is currently the most well known/popular brand of pellet grills/smokers on the market today.
-I’ve previously discussed the features and capabilities of Pit Boss budget pellet grills.
-However, with this post, I want to discuss the feature and capabilities of the Pit Boss Platinum Series.
+With this post, I want to discuss the features and capabilities of the Pit Boss Platinum Series.
 As pellet grills/smokers become ever more popular, long-established pellet grill brands such as Pit Boss are having to diversify/broaden their product range to stand out from the competition.
-There are two models in the Pit Boss Platinum Series, a combination gas/pellet grill (KC Combo) and a pellet grill with an upper smoking cabinet (Lockhart).
+In the Pit Boss Platinum Series there are four models, the Lockhart, KC Combo, Laredo and Brunswick.

 Disclaimer: Hey!
 By the way… any links on this page that lead to products on Amazon or other sites are affiliate links and I earn a commission if you make a purchase.